raphaelsty/cherche/docs/api/retrieve/BM25Okapi.md

 - **on** (*str*)

+    Field to use to match the query to the documents.

 - **tokenizer** – defaults to `None`

+    Tokenizer to use, the default one split on spaces.
+This tokenizer should have a `tokenizer.__call__` method that returns the list of tokenized tokens.

 - **k** (*int*) – defaults to `None`

+    Number of documents to retrieve.
+Default is None, i.e all documents that match the query will be retrieved.

 - **k1** – defaults to `1.5`

+    Smoothing parameter defined in [Improvements to BM25 and Language Models Examined[http://www.cs.otago.ac.nz/homepages/andrew/papers/2014-2.pdf].

 - **b** – defaults to `0.75`

+    Smoothing parameter defined in [Improvements to BM25 and Language Models Examined[http://www.cs.otago.ac.nz/homepages/andrew/papers/2014-2.pdf].

 - **epsilon** – defaults to `0.25`

+    Smoothing parameter defined in [Improvements to BM25 and Language Models Examined[http://www.cs.otago.ac.nz/homepages/andrew/papers/2014-2.pdf].